-The concept of Strict Liability is also referred as “No-Fault Liability”, which can very explain this concept in an obvious manner- “that liability would exist irrespective of any fault”.
+The concept of Strict Liability in torts is also referred as “No-Fault Liability”, which can very explain this concept in an obvious manner- “that liability would exist irrespective of any fault”.
 There exist certain activities which are inherently so dangerous in nature that merely carrying them on poses a duty on the person who does so, to compensate for any damage irrespective of any carelessness on their part.
 The rationale behind imposing such liability is the foreseeable risk involved in such activities.
 This principle was first applied by the House of Lord in the case of Rylands v.
 Fletcher.

 The case of Rylands v.
 Fletcher